The Forever Letter

 When I was 14, my father handed me an ethical will he had written to me and my siblings.
 It had a profound impact on me when I first read it, and it continues to impact me as the years move on.
 My father did not command his values; rather, he expressed his values and his love, and his weaknesses, and his hopes.
 What hooked me most was his vulnerability.
 He was more vulnerable than I had ever known him to be.

 For years I spoke, taught, and offered workshops on the topic of ethical wills before I realized I was actually creating a new kind of letter in which we express what matters to us most to the people who matter to us most.
-That we ask ourselves these questions: what can we say to the people we love that they may treasure for a lifetime?
+That we ask ourselves these questions: What can we say to the people we love that they may treasure for a lifetime?
 What can we say about us?
 About them?
 And about the relationship we share?

 Over the years, I have seen unresolved hurt in relationships and in families.
 I have seen family members and friends torn apart, no longer knowing why.
 I have seen people who don’t know the hearts of the people closest to them, and feel a sense of disconnectedness.
 I have also seen people who are close and connected, deeply appreciative of their mutual love and support.
 In all of these instances, I believe we can heal, uplift, and deepen our relationships through the writing of forever letters.